Welcome Back to Bread Loaf

 Requests for letters of recommendation should be directed to the Bread Loaf office, through Melissa Nicklaw, and not directly to Bread Loaf faculty.
 These letters incorporate comments written by the Bread Loaf faculty and they will be kept on file in the Bread Loaf office for future use.

 Melissa will pass your request on to the associate director, who will write the letter.
 Be sure to include the address(es) to which the letter(s) should be sent, as well as any applicable deadlines, forms, or other necessary information.
-Requests should be received by the Bread Loaf office at least two to three weeks before you'll need the letter.
+Requests should be received by the Bread Loaf office at least one month before you'll need the letter.

 All Bread Loaf students and alumni receive a free account on BreadNet, an electronic network that provides an e-mail account and is also used to link the classrooms of Bread Loaf teachers.
 The primary goals of BreadNet are to perpetuate the Bread Loaf community throughout the year and to encourage collaboration among all Bread Loaf teachers, faculty, and their classrooms.
 All Bread Loaf students, faculty, staff, and graduates are invited to join.
 We see many old friends joining discussions in "Cyberbarn."